DivineOmega/DecentMessaging/docs/local-api.md

 The following text commands are available for use with the local API.

 * `send` - Prompts for message details and then creates a new DecentMessaging message that will be automatically distributed through the peer to peer network
-* `get` - Prompts for a personal message ID and returns to content of that personal message.
+* `get` - Prompts for a personal message ID and returns the content of that personal message.
-* `list` - Prompts for a UNIX timestamp and then return a list of all personal message IDs received after that timestamp.
+* `list` - Prompts for a UNIX timestamp and then returns a list of all personal message IDs received after that timestamp.
 The personal message details can then be looked up using the `get` command.
 * `me` - Returns the DM address of the currently running DecentMessaging node.

 ## Protocol